 - A-B Tech Release of Information (FERPA) form

 - BLET Sponsorship form.
-Sponsorship by an NC law enforcement agency is required and must be maintained throughout training
+Sponsorship by an NC law enforcement agency is required and must be maintained throughout the training

 - Official (sealed) transcripts indicating high school graduation, high school equivalent completion, or graduation from an accredited college or university.
 Documentation from a high school correspondence course through a for-profit entity is not acceptable per NC Administrative Code